acorn-io/library/mariadb/README.md

 `acorn run [MARIADB_GALERA_IMAGE]`

-This will create a three node cluster with a default database acorn.
+This will create a three-node cluster with a default database acorn.

 You can get the username and root password if needed from the generated secrets.

 ## Production considerations

-By default this will start a single instance of MariaDB with 1 replica on a 10GB volume from the default storage class.
-In a production setting you will want to customize this, along with the size and storage class of the backup volumes.
+By default, this will start a single instance of MariaDB with 1 replica on a 10GB volume from the default storage class.
+In a production setting, you will want to customize this, along with the size and storage class of the backup volumes.

 #### TODOs

 Document how to mount volumes and custom types.

-* Add a way to reset root password
+* Add a way to reset the root password
 * Add a way to pass in custom backup scripts
-* Add clean up of older backups.. also limit the number kept.
+Add clean-up of older backups.. also limit the number kept.

 ## Available options